-- Install / remove annually @ 700 linear foot exclusion fence around the Perennial Garden - Stake and fence six smaller displays throughout the garden - Stake and fence a dozen individual specimens (primarily memorial trees) - Plastic fence around trunk of smaller trees to prevent "buck rub" Apply deterrents (Liquid Fence, Plantskydd, Spotrete, & Milorganite) multiple times annually to: - Hosta and Daylily collection - Roses in Rose Garden - Taxus (yew) hedges throughout the garden including the Perennial Garden and Conference Center - Other browse susceptible plants including hydrangeas and Arborvitae
+- Install / remove annually a 700-linear foot exclusion fence around the Perennial Garden - Stake and fence six smaller displays throughout the garden - Stake and fence a dozen individual specimens (primarily memorial trees)

+• Place plastic fence around smaller trees trunks to prevent "buck rub" Apply deterrents (Liquid Fence, Plantskydd, Spotrete, & Milorganite) multiple times annually to:

+- Hosta and Daylily collection - Roses in Rose Garden - Taxus (yew) hedges throughout the garden including the Perennial Garden and Conference Center - Other browse susceptible plants including hydrangeas and Arborvitae

 These measures reduce the damage but are not 100% effective (deterrents wash off, gates are left open, a feisty buck will tear off the plastic fence).
-There have been plants removed because of browse or from buck rubs.
+Numerous plants have been removed from the garden due to browse or buck rub damage.
 Because this park is within the City of Toledo, it receives no hunting pressure and there are no natural predators to reduce this urban population.